Bandeapart1964/PuppyGit/README.md

 <img src="screenshots/banner.png"/>

-# PuppyGit Pro
+# PuppyGit
-PuppyGit Pro is A Git Client for Android, Open Source and No Ads and Free to use
+PuppyGit is A Git Client for Android, Open Source and No Ads and Free to use

 ## Author